Cohomology of coloured partition algebras: Coloured partition algebras

 \subsection{Partitions and cospans}

 In this subsection, we give a description of the \emph{partition category}.
 This was introduced by Deligne \cite{Deligne} and has been further studied in the papers \cite{CO,LS1,Comes}.
 The construction we present here is equivalent to those that exist in the literature but is framed in the language of \emph{cospans}.
 Throughout this section we will work in the category $\mathbf{Fin}$ of finite sets and set maps.

 Recall that a \emph{partition} of a finite set $A$ is a collection of non-empty subsets of $A$ such that each element of $A$ lies in precisely one of the subsets.
 We call this collection of subsets the \emph{set of components} of the partition.
 Furthermore, recall that a \emph{cospan} in the category $\mathbf{Fin}$ is a diagram of the form $A\rightarrow U \leftarrow B$.
 The morphisms $A\rightarrow U$ and $B\rightarrow U$ will be referred to as the \emph{left} and \emph{right legs} of the cospan.
-Two cospans $A\rightarrow U \leftarrow B$ and $A\rightarrow U^{\prime} \leftarrow B$ are said to be \emph{equivalent} if there is an isomorphism $U\rightarrow U^{\prime}$ compatible with the legs of the two cospans.
+For fixed $A$ and $B$, two cospans $A\rightarrow U \leftarrow B$ and $A\rightarrow U^{\prime} \leftarrow B$ are said to be \emph{equivalent} if there is an isomorphism $U\rightarrow U^{\prime}$ compatible with the legs of the two cospans.

 \begin{defn} Let $A$ and $B$ be finite sets.
 A \emph{partition diagram} from $A$ to $B$ is a partition of $A\sqcup B$.
-Equivalently, it is an equivalence class of cospans $A\rightarrow U\leftarrow B$ such that both legs are surjective.
-The set $U$ is the set of components. \end{defn}
+Equivalently, it is an equivalence class of jointly surjective cospans $A\rightarrow U\leftarrow B$ (that is, an equivalence class of cospans such that the induced map from $A\sqcup B$ to $U$ is a surjection). \end{defn}

-\begin{rem} One can see that the two variants are equivalent.
+\begin{rem} The equivalence of the two definitions can be seen as follows.
 Given a partition of $A\sqcup B$, we can form a cospan $A\rightarrow U\leftarrow B$ of the correct form where the legs consist of the maps sending the elements of $A$ and $B$ to the components which contain them.
 Conversely, given an equivalence class of cospans $A\rightarrow U\leftarrow B$, for each $u\in U$, we take the disjoint union of the preimage of $u$ in $A$ and in $B$.
-The collection of these sets is the necessary partition. \end{rem}
+The collection of these sets is the necessary partition.
+We can therefore refer to $U$ as the set of components. \end{rem}